stephanosterburg/stephanosterburg.github.io/_posts/2019-08-04-math_jacobian.md

 $$ \begin{bmatrix}f_1(x, y)\\f_2(x, y)\end{bmatrix} = \begin{bmatrix}x + sin(y)\\y + sin(x)\end{bmatrix}$$

-If we would zoom in on the point $(-2, 1)$ after it is transformed, we can write the matrix as follows:
+If we would zoom in on the point $(-2, 1)$ after we transformed the vertex, we can write the matrix as follows:

 $$
 \begin{bmatrix}